Philliec459/Create-Thin-Section-Image-Labels-for-Semantic-Segmentation-Training/README.md

     label[gradient > 0.8]  = 5 #bright grains - Yellow

-We are scaling our label data from 1 to 5 to represent the segments in the image that will be used as annotated labels for our image segmentation training.
+We are labeling our data from 1 to 5 to represent the key segments observed in the image.
+These labeled images will be used as the annotated images for our image segmentation training.

 ![Image](LabelThinSection.png)

-The histogram verifies that we have 5 labels in our saved images.
+The above histogram verifies that we have labeled 5 different segments or objects in our image.